caseyrfsmith/cts-super-simple-kg-machine/README.md

 **Edge type:** `link`
 **Weight:** 1.0 (strongest connection)

-**Example:** Article A links to Article B in its content â†’ creates a link edge
+**Example:** Article A links to Article B in its content → creates a link edge

 ### Tag similarity
 Documents that share tags are connected.
 More shared tags = stronger connection.